Physalia86/physalia-invasion-genomics-course/DayOne/DayOne_tutorial.md

 points(pred.sup$ind.scores[,1], pred.sup$ind.scores[,2], pch=15,
        col=transp(col.sup,.7), cex=2)
 ```
-What percentage of individuals were correctly assigned:
+See the percentage of individuals that were correctly assigned:
 ```
 mean(as.character(pred.sup$assign)==as.character(pop(x.sup)))
 ```